‘Destin debacle’: Wichitans facing extended flight delays in Florida airport

 “You’re literally deserted.
 You’re abandoned at this airport with no options,” Baty said.
 “It was the most discouraging travel experience I could ever imagine.”

-In an email response to The Eagle’s, an Allegiant spokesperson blamed the nightmarish traveling conditions on the Destin airport’s equipment, bad weather and other airlines.
+In an email response to The Eagle’s questions, an Allegiant spokesperson blamed the nightmarish traveling conditions on the Destin airport’s equipment, bad weather and other airlines.

 “The return of leisure travel, including issues brought on by other airlines adding service without notice, has made summer operations at peak times incredibly difficult for Destin-Fort Walton Beach Airport,” wrote Hilarie Grey, Allegiant’s director of corporate communications